Wolf Brother

-Wolf Brother is the first book in the series Chronicles of Ancient Darkness by Michelle Paver.
+Wolf Brother is the first book in the series Chronicles of Ancient Darkness written by Michelle Paver and illustrated by Geoff Taylor.
 Wolf Brother takes place six thousand years ago during the Middle Stone Age, and tells the story of twelve-year-old Torak, a boy who can talk to wolves.
 The book was published in 2004 by Orion Children's Books.

 Most reviews were very positive, commenting on Paver's imagery, humour, and descriptive writings style.
 Most praised the author's attention to detail and depth of research.
 Paver travelled to the forests of Finland and Norway researching how people lived 6000 years ago, and she also spent time with wolves at the UK Wolf Conservation Trust.
 She also studied the raven population at the Tower of London.

-Wolf Brother is illustrated by Geoff Taylor.
+Wolf Brother is followed by Spirit Walker (2005), Soul Eater (2006), Oath Breaker (2008), Ghost Hunter (2009), Viper's Daughter (2020), Skin Taker (2021), and Wolfbane (2022).

 Plot summary

 In pre-agricultural Europe, the people of the Forest live in clans, each represented by a particular animal or life form.
 These clans live a hunter-gatherer existence with a shamanic belief system.
 Torak and his father, of the Wolf Clan, live in seclusion, far away from any other Clan.
 Torak’s father is killed by a bear which has been possessed by a demon.
 Before he dies, he tells Torak to swear an oath to find the Mountain of the World Spirit, in order to kill the bear.
 His father tells him that his ‘guide’ will find him and help him on his quest.
 Torak reluctantly leaves his father as the bear comes back to kill him.

 Torak heads north and soon encounters an orphaned Wolf Cub.
 He discovers that he can communicate with the Cub.
 He realises the Cub is the guide, and the two become close.
 Torak holds a naming ritual for the Cub and names him Wolf.
 A few days later Torak and Wolf are captured by three members of the Raven Clan, including a girl named Renn, who accuse Torak of stealing one of their roebuck.
 They are taken to the Raven camp so Torak's fate can be decided by Fin-Kedinn, the Raven Clan leader.
 To regain his freedom, Torak fights Hord, Renn's older brother.

 He wins by temporarily blinding Hord with steam; this action, together with a dog whistle which Torak has made to summon Wolf, leads Fin-Kedinn and the Raven mage to see Torak as the "Listener" of a prophecy.
 The prophecy states that the Listener, who "talks with silence and fights with air", will offer his heart's blood to the World Spirit and thereby kill the demon-bear.
 Many Ravens now believe that Torak must be sacrificed.
 Torak manages to escape his imprisonment; he is unexpectedly joined by Renn, who has also brought Wolf.
 Though adversarial at first, Torak and Renn develop a mutual respect, and eventually become friends.